Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic fillings

 \begin{lem} Let $v,w \in V$ and let $u$ be a branch point for $\{v,w\}$.
 Then

 and therefore

 \end{lem}

-\begin{proof} Proposition \ref{connected filling} gives the existence of a branch point $u$ for $\{v,w\}$ satisfying \eqref{branch comparison}.
+\begin{proof} Since the claims of the lemma hold trivially when $v = w$ we can assume that $v \neq w$.
+Proposition \ref{connected filling} gives the existence of a branch point $u$ for $\{v,w\}$ satisfying \eqref{branch comparison}.
 The vertical edge path from $v$ to $u$ followed by the vertical edge path from $u$ to $w$ gives an edge path from $v$ to $w$, which shows that

 Rearranging this we obtain